 Must die unheard in

-From Cassilda's Song in The King in Yellow, Act i, Scene 2
+—From Cassilda's Song in The King in Yellow, Act i, Scene 2

-This work contains examples of:
+This work provides examples of:

 - All First Person Narrators Write Like Novelists: Taken to a rather odd extreme when it turns out that the narrator of The Yellow Sign has been fatally wounded and is writing his account as he is dying.

-- Bilingual Bonus: There's a lot of untranslated French
+- Bilingual Bonus: There's a lot of untranslated French.

 - Bright Is Not Good: Hastur.